Ardchattan Priory Gardens

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-Opening Times
+Opening Times:

 - From 1st April to 31st October 2026, the gardens will be open on Wednesdays only from 9:30 AM to 5:30 PM.

-- Dogs: Dogs are welcome on a lead.
+- Dogs are welcome on a lead.

-- Facilities: There are no catering facilities, but groups can arrange to use the hall for refreshments at a cost of £35 per group.
+- There are no catering facilities, but groups can arrange to use the hall for refreshments at a cost of £35 per group.

 Historic Houses members visit for free and no booking is required.
 The gardens operate with an honesty box, so Historic Houses members should put a slip of paper showing their membership numbers into the box.